MAAP-Project/stac_ipyleaflet/README.md

 From the root of this project and in your dev container environment.
 Run `pytest` in the terminal.
 If you want to enable logging, run `pytest -s`.

 ### Manual Testing
-To test new features or changes in the `Algorithm Development Environment` (ADE Env).
+To test new features or changes in the `Algorithm Development Environment` (ADE).
 Navigate to your jupyter notebook's terminal and run the following...
 1. `pip uninstall stac_ipyleaflet`
 2. `pip install git+https://github.com/MAAP-Project/stac_ipyleaflet.git#egg-info=stac_ipyleaflet`
 This should install `stac_ipyleaflet` with the latest commits from the `main` branch